Posey out for 2020 as MLB teams deal with churning rosters - WHIZ News

 “These babies, being as fragile as they are for the next four months minimum, this wasn’t ultimately that difficult a decision for me,” he said.

 Arizona manager Torey Lovullo has developed a straightforward strategy to deal with his changing situation in the middle of a stress-filled pandemic.
 The Diamondbacks have had multiple players test positive for COVID-19, including pitcher Junior Guerra, outfielder Kole Calhoun and young prospect Seth Beer.
-Guerra and Beer have already been allowed to return.
+All three have already been allowed to return.

 “I get something at the beginning of the day or at the end of the day that says ‘This is who’s available, and this is who’s not available,’” Lovullo said.
 “So it’s kind of a boring answer.”